Annual FPA Update

 The annual FPA update process will make FPA updates more manageable than letting needed updates accumulate over several years, and then having to undertake a comprehensive 201/208 FPA update.
 It may alleviate delays for some expected economic and residential development projects which would currently conflict with the 208 Plan.
 By correctly anticipating the size of an expected project, the MA can prepare an adequate 208 Plan update through NEFCO’s annual FPA update process, thus enabling the project to be in agreement with the Plan prior to the submittal of the project’s permit or loan application to Ohio EPA.

-For the annual update of 201/208 FPAs to proceed efficiently, it will be important for the primary MAs’ GIS specialists to provide the GIS shapefiles for any proposed FPA updates to NEFCO in the same format that our agency uses.
-To help meet this important mapping goal, staff organized and held a virtual meeting with the interested MAs on April 21, 2023.
-At that meeting, NEFCO’s GIS specialist provided the mapping guidelines for the annual FPA update and notified the MAs that the materials and data for the mapping would be sent to them soon.
-This is the link to the recorded annual FPA update mapping meeting.
+For the annual update of 201/208 FPAs to proceed efficiently, it was important for the primary MAs’ GIS specialists to provide the GIS shapefiles for any proposed FPA updates to NEFCO in the same format that our agency uses.
+To help meet that important mapping goal, staff organized and held a virtual meeting with the interested MAs on April 21, 2023.
+At that meeting, NEFCO’s GIS specialist provided the mapping guidelines for the annual FPA update and subsequently sent the data to them.